TulgaErsal/nato-avt-341-stack/README.md

 pip install -r requirements.txt
 ```

 Finally, run the build process by running `cd docs && make html`.
-The
-documentation will be available under `build/html/index.html`.

 ---

+Once the build process is complete, the documentation will be available under
+`build/html/index.html`.

 > [!WARNING]
 > Before sourcing your ROS distribution to build and/or run the stack, make sure
 > the documentation environment is deactivated (`exit` for Poetry, `deactivate`
-> for pip) in the current terminal or by opening a new terminal.
+> for pip).

 ## Acknowledgements